-"Sterilization," in reference to chapter 420a of the general statutes, means the destruction of all bacilli and spores of bacilli as well as insects and insect eggs (nits).
-Only those processes and agencies which destroy all disease germs, insects and insect eggs shall be accepted as effective sterilization processes or agencies under the law.
-There are five effective sterilization processes recognized: (1) Live steam under pressure; (2) live steam streaming from a boiler carrying not less than fifteen pounds pressure; (3) boiling water; (4) hot air, and (5) caustic solution of standard strength for sterilizing metal articles and parts.
-The types of apparatus and processes described below are accepted sterilizers and, when shown to be effective, shall be approved by the commissioner.
+["Sterilization," in reference to chapter 420a of the general statutes, means the destruction of all bacilli and spores of bacilli as well as insects and insect eggs (nits).]
+Only those sterilization processes and agencies which destroy all disease germs, insects and insect eggs shall be approved by the commissioner [accepted as effective sterilization processes or agencies under the law].
+[There are five effective sterilization processes recognized: (1) Live steam under pressure; (2) live steam streaming from a boiler carrying not less than fifteen pounds pressure; (3) boiling water; (4) hot air, and (5) caustic solution of standard strength for sterilizing metal articles and parts.]
+The methods of sterilization [types of apparatus and processes] described below [are accepted sterilizers and], when shown to be effective, shall be approved by the commissioner.